[(1) This section applies if an employer fails to give to a shop worker a written statement in accordance with—

 (a) if the notice period under that provision would have been one month, it becomes 7 days instead;

-(b) if the notice period under that provision would have been three months, it becomes one month instead.
+(b) if the notice period under that provision would have been three

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Community order requirementsThis Practice Note reflects the procedural code for sentencing offenders in England and Wales (Sentencing Code) that applies from 1 December 2020, as set out in Parts 2–13 of the Sentencing Act 2020 (SA 2020).
 For those considering whether the Sentencing Code applies to

 Unlike many other countries, the UK has no unfair competition law.
 Brand owners seeking to prevent competitors from marketing ‘copycat’ products or using misleading advertising have to rely on a combination of different intellectual property rights.
 These rights include the common law right to